31 Different Types of Wasps in Missouri

 If you encounter one of these wasps in your yard or garden, it’s best to leave it be.

-5. Cuckoo Wasp
+3. Cuckoo Wasp

-They use their long ovipositor to parasitize other insects, especially other species of solitary bees and wasps.
+They use their long ovipositor to parasitize other insects, especially other species of solitary bees and wasps

-However, they can be considered a nuisance when they occur in large numbers.
-Though cuckoo wasps have a wide range of hosts, they have been found to parasitize the nests of other solitary bees and wasps most commonly.
+Though cuckoo wasps have a wide range of hosts, they have been found to parasitize the nests of other solitary bees and wasps, most commonly.

 These include mason bees, leaf-cutter bees, digger bees, carpenter bees, sweat bees, and mud daubers.

 This behavior also gives them their name, as they lay their eggs in the nest cells of their hosts rather than building their own nest.
-When the larvae hatch, they feed off the provisions stored for the host’s offspring.

 Since they parasitize other insects, they help to keep pest populations in check, reducing the need for chemical treatments.

-6. Double-Banded Scoliid Wasp
+4. Double-Banded Scoliid Wasp

 This wasp species is known for its fierce predatory instincts, and its larvae are often used as biological control agents against pest insects.

-The Double-banded Scoliid Wasp on our list of the various types of wasps in Missouri is most active during the late summer and fall.
-This makes it a great addition to the backyard garden as they help to keep pests at bay.
+The Double-banded Scoliid Wasp, which is on Missouri‘s list of various types of wasps, is most active during the late summer and fall.

-7. European Paper Wasp
+5. European Paper Wasp

 This species has a black and yellow color pattern, and its body is about one-half inch long.